Knoficooki/Maljosco/README.md

-# Cat_Pepe
+# Maljosco
-This is a project created by Pepe and build by Jann.
+This is a project created by Jann Hoffmann for the IT lessons.